Implementation#

 Creating the mesh#

-To create the computational geometry, we use the python-API of GMSH.
+To create the computational geometry, we use the Python-API of GMSH.
 We start by importing the gmsh-module and initializing it.

 import gmsh